kyma-project/community/concepts/eventing-code-guidelines.md

 	<summary>Don't</summary>

 In the example, `w` is the first argument to the function `Fprint`.
 It is not necessary to put w in backticks.
-Goland supports jumping to the element defintion (at least sometimes :-D).
+Goland supports jumping to the element definition (at least sometimes :-D).
 Using backticks however breaks the feature.

 ```go
 // Fprint formats using the default formats for its operands and writes to `w`.